ifilipechau/ifilipechau/README.md

 # 👋 Hi, I'm Filipe Chau!

 ## 🚀 About Me
-I'm a passionate **Electronic and Telecommunication Engineer** with expertise in **data center engineering, access control systems, and electronic security**.
-I specialize in managing mission-critical infrastructure, ensuring zero downtime in high-security environments such as oil & gas, telecommunications, and data center.
+I'm a passionate **Electronic and Telecommunication Engineer** with experience in **data center engineering, access control systems, and electronic security**.
+I specialize in managing mission-critical infrastructure, ensuring zero downtime in high-security environments such as oil & gas and telecommunications.

 Additionally, I have experience in **web development**, and I'm currently expanding my expertise in **cloud computing (AWS), advanced networking, and artificial intelligence**.
 I strongly believe that AI is revolutionizing various industries, and I'm actively exploring its applications in my field.